Tripterygium wilfordii: Side effects

 At medicinal doses, T. wilfordii extract can have significant side effects, including immunosuppression.

 In August 2011, the UK Medicines and Healthcare products Regulatory Agency published a drug safety bulletin advising consumers not to use medicines containing lei gong teng due to potentially serious side effects.

 China State Food and Drug Administration issued a warning in April 2012 about this medicine, urging caution.

 A 2016 review found gastrointestinal symptoms in 13%, adverse reproductive outcomes in 12%, adverse skin reactions in 8%, hematologic events in 6.5%, cardiovascular events in 5%.
 Also irregular menstruation OR=4.6.

 A 2011 review stated that although T. wilfordii has toxic potential, careful extraction gives an acceptable frequency of adverse reactions, which are largely related to the gastrointestinal tract and amenorrhea.
-The review found that T. wilfordii extract is useful remedy for postmenopausal rheumatoid arthritis.
+The review found that T. wilfordii extract is a useful remedy for postmenopausal rheumatoid arthritis.

 Pharmacology

 Celastrol, a pentacyclic triterpenoid, and triptolide, a diterpene triepoxide, are putative active components of the extracts derived from Tripterygium wilfordii.
 Triptolide has pharmacological activities including anti-inflammatory, immune modulation, antiproliferative, and proapoptotic activity, but its clinical use is limited by severe toxicity.
 The biological target of triptolide is believed to be the XPB subunit of the TFIIH protein complex (involved in DNA repair and transcription initiation).

 Tripfordines are bio-active sesquiterpene pyridine alkaloids of T. wilfordii.

-To aid the investigation of pathways related to celastrol, a reference genome of T. wilfordii was sequenced, producing a 340.12 Mb genome with 31,593 structural genes (35 of them, CYP genes involved in the synthesis of the alkaloid active ingredients).
+The genome of the species has been sequenced to study biosynthetic pathways.
+A 2020 article reported the genome of T. wilfordi to study the triptolide biosynthetic pathway.
+In addition, to aid the investigation of pathways related to celastrol, a reference genome of T. wilfordii was sequenced, producing a 340.12 Mb genome with 31,593 structural genes (35 of them, CYP genes involved in the synthesis of the alkaloid active ingredients).